timwindsor/BB10-WebWorks-Framework/extension_template/README.md

 The resources in the extension template folder include:

-* TestWidget/ - Resources for a WebWorks application that uses the Memory Extension to get the amount of free memory on the device.
+* TestApplication/ - Resources for a WebWorks application that uses the Memory Extension to get the amount of free memory on the device.
-* example.memory/ - JavaScript source files for the example Memory Extension.
+* javascript\_src - The JavaScript source files of the example Memory Extension.
-* jnext\_src\_example/common/ - JNext source files.
-* jnext\_src\_example/src/ - Native source files for the Memory Extension.
+* native\_src/ - The native source files for the Memory Extension.
+* output/ - An example file structure of a completed extension that can be copied into a WebWorks Installation extension folder.
+* project/ - An example file structure of a native extension project that can build the native portion of an extension.

-The Memory Extension implementation should be used in conjunction with this read me file to understand how to create a WebWorks example.
+The Memory Extension implementation should be used in conjunction with this read me file to understand how to create a WebWorks extension.

 ## How to add an WebWorks Extension to your WebWorks Installation

-1. Navigate to the  Framework/ext folder of your WebWorks Installation and create a folder to for your extension.
+1. Navigate to the  Framework/ext folder of your WebWorks Installation and create a folder for your extension.
 2. Copy you JavaScript files to the root folder of your extension folder.
 3. Create a device and a simulator folder in the root of your extension folder.
 4. Build the native portion of your native extension.
 One shared library for